Breathe Better with Whole-Home Air Filtration in Longmont

-An air filter is an important HVAC piece for efficiency and comfort—but it’s regularly forgotten.
+An air filter is an essential HVAC part for efficiency and comfort—but it’s regularly overlooked.

-Indoor air quality can affect your family’s health, specifically if there’s someone in your Longmont household with allergies, asthma or other respiratory issues.
-Dust, pollen, pet dander and mold can worsen symptoms, as well as volatile organic compounds.
-VOCs are chemicals found in common household items including cleaning products, furniture and flooring.
+Indoor air quality can impact your family’s health, especially if there’s someone in your family with allergies, asthma or other respiratory issues.
+Dust, pollen, pet dander and mold can trigger symptoms, as well as volatile organic compounds.
+VOCs are chemicals found in everyday household items such as cleaning products, furniture and flooring.

-Today’s structures are more energy efficient.
-But they are sealed more tightly.
+Today’s houses are more energy efficient than ever, but they are also more airtight.
 This means the air inside your home can be more polluted than outside—often two to five times more, according to the Environmental Protection Agency.

 • Reduce pollution sources